SakibAhmedShuva/Label-Studio-JSON-Dataset-Toolkit/README.md

 # Label Studio JSON Dataset Toolkit

-A Python toolkit for managing and manipulating Label Studio JSON datasets with ease.
-This toolkit provides a comprehensive set of tools for analyzing, modifying, and maintaining your Label Studio annotations.
+A Python toolkit for managing, manipulating, and splitting Label Studio JSON datasets with ease.
+This toolkit provides a comprehensive set of tools for analyzing, modifying, maintaining, and splitting your Label Studio annotations.
 Sample JSON file provided in "samples" folder.

 ## Features